unicorn-yh/Chinese-Medical-Relation-Extraction/README.md

 ## What we do

-- Extract the corresponding relationship from the given head entity, tail entity and sentence in the data set
+- Extract the corresponding relationship from the given head entity, tail entity and sentence in dataset

 - Classify the sentence into a certain relationship according to the given entity.